Eastern Sierra Transit

 Eastern Sierra Transit is the operator of public transportation for the Eastern Sierra Region in California (between the Sierra Nevada and the California state line).
-The agency operates both inter-city and local service.
+The agency operates both inter-city and local services.
 They also offer Dial-a-ride service to disabled passengers in all service areas and to the general public in areas where there is no scheduled fixed-route service.
 The Eastern Sierra Transit Authority was established in 2006 and took over the operations of Inyo Mono Transit in 2007.

+History

+In April 2024, Eastern Sierra Transit started the transition of its bus fleet to hydrogen fuel cell vehicles.

+Bus routes

+Due to its rural and seasonal nature, Eastern Sierra Transit is split into intercity and community routes.
+Mammoth Lakes operates multiple routes that are seasonally adjusted.

+Intercity

+Intercity routes are known as Route 395 routes because they operate on U.S. Route 395.
+These routes travel from Lancaster to Reno, Nevada.